SmileiPIC/TP-M2-GI/doc/source/exercises.rst

 --------------------------------------------------------

 We are ready to simulate a basic laser wakefield accelerator for electrons.
-As a surfer rides the waves in the water, under certain conditions an electron bunch can be accelerated by plasma waves.
+As a surfer can ride a wave if the surfer's speed is comparable to the one of the wave, a relativistic electron bunch at the right phase can be accelerated by a plasma waves where it is injected.
-An immobile surfer will not be accelerated by a wave.
-To effectively interact with the wave, the surfer must first acquire some speed.
-If the surfer speed is close to the speed of the wave, they will be subject to an accelerating phase of the wave for a significant portion of the surfer-wave interaction.

-Following the same analogy, to be accelerated, the electrons must be injected in the accelerated phase of the plasma wave with a speed near the wave's speed (which is close to the speed of light).
 Many clever injection schemes have been investigated since the 2000s, such as those described in [Esarey2009]_, [Malka2012]_, [FaureCAS]_ , where the electrons of the plasma itself are in some way injected into the laser-driven wave.
-In other injection schemes, often the electron beam parameters are not independent of the laser and plasma parameters.
+In other injection schemes, often the electron beam parameters are not completely independent of the laser and plasma parameters.

 As already mentioned, in this practical work we will study an external injection scheme, in which a relativistic electron bunch is injected from outside the plasma.